Chang-Yu-Chang/rhizobia-genomics/README.md

-# General
+# Biogeographic and Genomic Signatures of Thermal Adaptation in Facultative Symbionts

+**Chang-Yu Chang, Terrence Topping-Brown, Jazmine L. Rud, McCall B. Calvert, Gerardo Bencosme, and Corlett Wood**

-Scripts and minimal data for reproducing the anaylsis, tables, and figures presented in the manuscript
+This repository contains scripts and minimal data to reproduce all analyses and figures from the manuscript:

-"Biogeographic and genomic signatures of thermal adaptation in facultative symbionts"
+> **“Biogeographic and genomic signatures of thermal adaptation in facultative symbionts.”**

-Chang, Chang-Yu, Terrence Topping-Brown, Jazmine L. Rud, Mccall B. Calvert, Gerardo Bencosme, and Corlett Wood.

-# Setup
+## Setup

-This repository relies heavily on `conda`/`mamba` for managing bioinformatic tools and on `renv` for R packages.
+This project uses **bioconda/miniconda** with **mamba** for bioinformatic tool management and **renv** for R package reproducibility.

-### conda/mamba

-- Follow commands in `setup_conda.sh` to install conda/miniforge/mamba on your terminal.

-- Once you have installed `mamba`, follow commands in `setup_envs.sh` to install bioconda packages.
-In general, each bioconda tool has one mamba virtual environment.
+### 1. Conda / Mamba

+1. Install conda, miniforge, or mamba using the commands in `setup_conda.sh`.
+2. Once `mamba` is installed, run `setup_envs.sh` to create the individual bioconda environments.
+   - Each bioinformatic tool (e.g., *panaroo*, *mafft*, *fastANI*) resides in its own environment.

-### renv
+### 2. R Environment

-The Rscripts are executed under the following R environment
+The R scripts were executed under the following environment:

 ```
 > sessionInfo()